Post six year run-off cover

 Why do we need PSYROC?

-If the SIF closes, as planned, in September 2022, without alternative arrangements being made for PSYROC, firms which have closed without a successor practice will be left uninsured for claims made after their mandatory six-year run off cover has expired.
+If the SIF closes, as planned, in September 2022, without alternative arrangements being made for PSYROC, firms that have closed without a successor practice will be left uninsured for claims made after their mandatory six-year run-off cover has expired.

 What is proposed?

 The consultation explores various options, including the discontinuance of PSYROC, continuing PSYROC through the SIF supported by new funding arrangements and arranging cover through another vehicle or through insurance on the open market.
 However, the SRA has nailed its colours to the mast.
 The consultation paper states that its preferred option is not to continue its involvement with PSYROC.
 Its rationale is superficially simple: the costs of PSYROC are disproportionate to the volume and value of claims.

 In the wake of the consultation’s publication, the Law Society of England and Wales made clear its concerns in a press release entitled, “SIF consultation: Consumers could be left high and dry by solicitors’ regulator”.
 President Stephanie Boyce opined that the SRA’s preferred option would “…make the marketplace less safe for consumers…” The press release went on to say that the Law Society would be responding to the consultation in full and that, “…the SRA could benefit from any further insights that members or former members might see fit to provide.”
 Practitioners are urged to respond to this call to arms from our representative body.